The King's School, Canterbury: 16th century to present day

-When the Dissolution of the Monasteries took place, the school was re-founded by royal charter in 1541.
+During the Dissolution of the Monasteries, the school was re-founded by Royal Charter in 1541.
 A Headmaster, a Lower Master, and fifty King's Scholars were established and the name "King's School" was used for the first time, referring to King Henry VIII.
 Cardinal Pole moved the school to the Mint Yard and acquired the Almonry building, which was in use for over 300 years.

-Throughout the next 100 years several former pupils achieved national recognition helping the school establish its reputation; these include the first headmaster, John Twyne, and Christopher Marlowe, William Harvey and John Tradescant the Younger.
-The buildings were improved and academic standards raised during the leadership of John Mitchinson and around this time the school became a "public school" with a national reputation.
+Throughout the next 100 years, several former pupils achieved national recognition helping the school establish its reputation; these include the first headmaster, John Twyne, and Christopher Marlowe, William Harvey and John Tradescant the Younger.
+Under the leadership of John Mitchinson, the buildings and academic standards were improved.
+Around this time the school became a "public school" with a national reputation.

-When Canon John "Fred" Shirley became headmaster in 1935 the school was suffering from the effects of the depression.
+When Canon John "Fred" Shirley became headmaster in 1935, the school was suffering from the effects of the depression.
 He managed the school's rapid expansion to around 600 pupils over the next 30 years, constructing further buildings in the precincts and helping the school survive the war-time evacuation.
 The school received a new Royal Charter from King George VI and Queen Elizabeth in 1946.
-During this time, the reputation of the school grew, helped by its academic and sporting successes.
+During this time, the school's reputation grew, bolstered by its academic and sporting successes.

-The school was boys-only for almost 1400 years, until the early 1970s, when girls were admitted to the Sixth Form for the first time, and the school has been fully co-educational since 1990.
+The school was boys-only for almost 1400 years, until the early 1970s, when girls were admitted to the Sixth Form for the first time.
+The school has been fully co-educational since 1990.
 The school is also the oldest charity in the UK.

-Assessment

-In 2011, the school was rated as "Good" by Ofsted.
-In 2017, the school was subject to its latest regular, independent inspection.
-The inspection team praised the "outstanding academic results" and the pupils' integrity, self-assurance, and "generosity of spirit".
-According to the Good Schools Guide, the school is "highly successful, producing excellent results".
-The Guide also stated, "You need to be creative, academically able and hard-working, as everything moves fast here."
+Buildings

+The Cemetery Gate, built in the 14th century.

+The Priory block, built around 1100 as part of the medieval priory.
+It was acquired by King's in 1936.